Article updated: November 10, 2021

 How Hootsuite works with social networks

-Have you ever wondered why certain social media tasks are slightly different in Hootsuite than they are in Instagram, or what happens behind the scenes between Hootsuite and Facebook?
-This article introduces some important social media terms and explains how Hootsuite and your social media accounts work together.
+Have you ever wondered why certain social media tasks are slightly different in Hootsuite than they are in Instagram?
+Or what happens behind the scenes between Hootsuite and Facebook?
+This article defines some important social media terms and explains how Hootsuite and your social media accounts work together.

 What are social networks?

 A social network is a website that brings people, groups, organizations, and businesses together online to share information, ideas, and stories—and, increasingly, to advertise and shop.
 These types of virtual communities are known collectively as social media.
 Popular social networks within social media include Facebook, Instagram, Twitter, LinkedIn, and YouTube.

 Hootsuite is a social media management tool—a service that connects many social media accounts for centralized online management.
 You might think of a social media management tool as a single portal into all of your social media accounts.

 Connecting your social accounts to Hootsuite lets you manage them all in one place, rather than on each individual social network.
 This system makes it easier and faster for you to share and schedule content to your social accounts, respond to and engage with your audiences, and work with teams to manage multiple social accounts.